PyBioProx/PyBioProx/paper/main.md

 In this paper we introduced PyDist: a user friendly open-source image-analysis tool that quantifies the relative spatial localization of fluorescent objectsin 2D and 3D immunofluorescent microscopy datasets.
+Despite technically being an _object_-based colocalisation framework, we have shown that PyDist is able to be used on simulated data meant for assessing pixel-based colocalisation measures.
-We have also suggested a set of new measurements to describe the relative spatial colocalization of these fluorescent objects (PD<sub>mean</sub>, PD<sub>median</sub> & PD<sub>max</sub>).
-These measurements appear to have a strong capacity to accurately describe ground-truth colocalization values in a 2D dataset(_Fig 2_).
+We have also suggested a set of measurements to describe the relative spatial colocalization of these fluorescent objects (PD<sub>mean</sub>, PD<sub>median</sub> & PD<sub>max</sub>).
+These measures appear to have a strong capacity to accurately describe ground-truth colocalization values in a 2D dataset(_Fig 2_).
 The applicability of PyDist analysis to make biological relevant observations was then assessed.
 Using the PD<sub>mean</sub> measurement, we were able to